-- The data on economically active population used as denominator for the calculation of unemployment rate is different - in LFS economically active population consists of employed and unemployed which number is estimated through the same survey while for calculation of registered unemployment rate Population Census data for economically active population is used.
+- The data on economically active population used as denominator for the calculation of unemployment rate is different - in LFS economically active population consists of employed and unemployed persons, which number is estimated through the same survey, while for calculation of registered unemployment rate Population Census data for economically active population is used.

 |Coherence - internal|